 Internet privacy and security are now increasing concerns throughout the world.
 But, what does it actually mean?
 Why are online security and digital risk so stringent and a constant on everybody’s lips?

 To put it shortly, it’s mainly because the internet has considerably impacted our digital privacy.
 And, if you are still wondering what internet privacy is, know it’s a subtype of data privacy involving the right to personal privacy when storing, displaying, repurposing, and providing someone’s personal data.

 Most of us seem to feel that there isn’t, with 79% of internet users around the world feeling they have completely lost control over their data.

 Although we all have the option to choose what happens to the personal data we provide, we can’t be completely immune to risks, and total online privacy cannot be achieved.
 According to recent internet privacy statistics, an internet attack takes place every 39 seconds on average.

-The online data you’ve provided and the data collected by third parties becomes, at some point, out of reach.
+The online data you’ve provided and the data collected by third parties (such as Whitepages, USPhonebook, etc.) become, at some point, out of reach.
 This is not necessarily out of evil intent, but as not all systems are perfectly integrated, data leakages occur.

 How Has The Internet Affected Privacy?

 We may have grown used to how things are now, but the internet has deeply affected how privacy is handled.